Stop the bus. Hold the phone. Whatever you’re doing, pause it and make this tonight.

 - Remove chicken from pot, turn the heat down to medium and heat the remaining olive oil

-- Add the leek and garlic and sauté until the leek softens and is lightly browned.
+- Add 2 leeks and 4 cloves garlic and sauté until the leek softens and is lightly browned.

-- Add the wine, and stir -scraping up the browned bits from the chicken.
+- Add 3/4 cup dry white wine, and stir -scraping up the browned bits from the chicken.

 - Add the chicken and any juices back to the pot and nestle them just below the liquid surface.